-WASHINGTON — Election observers from the world’s largest security-oriented intergovernmental organization reported widespread concerns on Thursday about U.S. President Donald Trump’s efforts to undercut voters’ confidence in the November 3 U.S. elections.
+WASHINGTON (AN) — Election observers from the world's largest security-oriented intergovernmental organization reported widespread concerns on Thursday about U.S. President Donald Trump's efforts to undercut voters' confidence in the November 3 U.S. elections.

 Many among the two small teams of Organization for Security and Cooperation in Europe election observers "expressed grave concerns about the risk of legitimacy of the elections being questioned due to the incumbent president’s repeated allegations of a fraudulent election process, and postal vote in particular," the 57-nation OSCE disclosed in an interim report on its monitoring efforts.

 Similarly, several members expressed what the 14-page report describes as "grave concerns about allegations from a sitting president casting doubt on the democratic process without presenting any evidence that the integrity of the election process could be systematically jeopardized."

 OSCE, which counts the United States as a member, has been monitoring elections in North America, Europe and Asia for two decades.
 It first began observing U.S. elections in 2002, in the wake of the highly controversial and divisive 2000 presidential race in which George W. Bush defeated Al Gore.

 But after eight previous such missions, the 2020 U.S. elections are proving to be different, not only due to an incumbent president sowing seeds of doubt among voters about election fraud and voter suppression before the polling has even happened.

 This election also involves what OSCE calls a "highly complex" legal landscape due to U.S. states adopting vastly differing approaches towards trying to protect voters from the COVID-19 pandemic.